Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Experimental Evaluation

 \subsection{Data}

-To provide an extensive experimental study, we collected diverse classification data sets from the public and open data repository OpenML~\cite{OpenML2013}.
-We acquired 17 data sets from diverse domains with the following main characteristics: \textit{i)} binary class target, \textit{ii)} number of instances between 1000 and 15.500, and \textit{iii)} number of features greater than five and less than 103.
+To provide an extensive experimental study, we collected 15 diverse classification data sets from the public and open data repository OpenML~\cite{OpenML2013}.
+These datasets span various domains, ensuring different representations of real-world scenarios.
+Common characteristics include: \textit{i)} binary class target, \textit{ii)} number of instances between 1.043 and 15.545, and \textit{iii)} number of features greater than five and less than 103.
 The average number of instances of the retrieved data sets is 4.916.
 Also, there is an average of 28 numerical and two nominal attributes.
-All the data sets used in our experimental evaluation are available at https://tinyurl.com/yh3xehk8.
+For transparency and reproducibility, all datasets used in our experimental evaluation are publicly available \footnote{https://www.kaggle.com/datasets/up201204722/original}.